Read on as the Centre for Community Journalism brings together the best of hyperlocal and community...

 Uses of multimedia content and chances to interact

 We looked for how these sites use multimedia content in their blog posts.
 We found lots of uses of images (around two thirds of posts include images), but not much else.
 Very few posts included video content, mapping, audio material and/or data visualisations.
 Whilst this sector is not quite as creative with multimedia content as one might expect, it’s very comfortable using social media plugins, and offering audiences the chance to distribute and share content.
 So whilst hyperlocalists seem not to routinely create multimedia content, the sector is very network-oriented when it comes to providing audiences with opportunities to distribute and share content that’s already been produced.
 Another element of the possibilities for audience interactivity presented by these sites involves opportunities to comment on blog posts.
 The overwhelming majority of articles allowed comments, of course, the main exceptions being some stories which deal with ongoing court cases which are particularly legally sensitive.
 Audiences took advantage of these opportunities in less than a third of cases, however.
 Around one in ten of the comment strings appended to blog posts involved one-way communication from audiences, and around the same proportion of posts led to conversations between audience members, or between audience members and the hyperlocal publishers.

 The economic value of hyperlocal news

 An important element of our overall research problem involves determining the economic value of hyperlocal publishing.
-This is a growing sector in a Most of our enquiries in this regard will be addressed by later elements of the research where we interview and survey producers of this kind of news, but here we did gather some data on the extent and nature of advertising on these websites.
+This is a growing sector.
+Most of our enquiries in this regard will be addressed by later elements of the research where we interview and survey producers of this kind of news, but here we did gather some data on the extent and nature of advertising on these websites.
 More than two thirds of posts were accompanied by advertising for local products, businesses or services, just over half had national advertising, and only around one in ten posts were accompanied by no advertising at all.
-This does not tell us a huge amount on its own, but it does indicate that

 What next for this research?